Sage-Bionetworks/mhealthtools/README.md

 Install the package with the vignettes:
 ```
-devtools::install_github("Sage-Bionetworks/mhealthtools", build_vignettes = TRUE)
+devtools::install_github("Sage-Bionetworks/mhealthtools", build_vignettes = TRUE, dependencies = TRUE)
 ```

 Alternatively, you can use [this Docker image](https://cloud.docker.com/repository/docker/philsnyder/mhealthtools) — based on `rocker/tidyverse:latest` — which comes with `mhealthtools` preinstalled.

 ### Known Installation Issues
-A common issue on Linux systems when installing the `seewave` dependency is to be missing the system dependencies `libfftw3` and ` libsndfile1`.
+A common issue on Debian-based systems when installing the `seewave` dependency is to be missing the system dependencies `libfftw3` and ` libsndfile1`.
 In a shell, run:

 ```
 $ apt install libfftw3-3 libfftw3-dev libsndfile1 libsndfile1-dev